apatari/squawk-rack/README.md

 ## Acknowledgment

 This project was built with [Create React App](https://github.com/facebook/create-react-app) and [SQLAlchemy](https://www.sqlalchemy.org/) and uses [Bootstrap React](https://react-bootstrap.netlify.app/) and [Bootswatch](https://bootswatch.com/) for styling.
+Deployed on [Render](https://render.com/).
 Thank you to the folks who created and maintain those resources.